ThilaknaKumaratunga/OR-Assets/README.md

 ## Outputs

 - The optimized solution includes:
-  - Allocation of inventory to outlets.
+  - Allocation of inventory to outlets
-  - Vehicle routes and schedules.
+  - Vehicle routes
-  - Demand fulfillment metrics.

 ## Key Notes